F1LT3R/multi-agent-flow/README.md

 ### Adding a New Agent
 1. Create prompt file in `./prompts/NEW_AGENT.md`
-2. Add agent config to `agent-flow.config.mjs`
+2. Add agent config to `flow.config.mjs`
 3. Add agent to desired sequence

 ### Adding a New AI Provider